collapsed-stacks/startups/questions/11853/do-international-lenders-even-exist.md

 - posted by: [Boston Startup CFO](https://stackexchange.com/users/9992633/boston-startup-cfo) on 2017-01-08
 - score: 0

-<p>At under $50K USD you can always try the Angel investor route.
+At under $50K USD you can always try the Angel investor route.
 You can start with Crunchbase.com - you can do a search by investor location and industry/category.
 You can also look for some guidance / information from "startup" law firms located in Japan for both lenders/investors.
-Lastly, you can look to startup incubators - who may give you more than half of the cash you need.</p>
+Lastly, you can look to startup incubators - who may give you more than half of the cash you need.